Tubs-Pluginz/docs/docs/VelocityPteroPower/0-9-4/configuration.md

 *   **Example:** `apiKey: "ptlc_YOUR_CLIENT_API_KEY_HERE"`
     ::: danger Critical: Use Client API Keys Only!
     You **must** use a **Client API Key**.
 Application API Keys (which might start with `ptla_` for Pterodactyl or `peli_` for Pelican) are **NOT supported** by VPP and will result in connection failures.
 The Client API Key grants permissions on behalf of your user account.
+    ::: info Information for MC Server Soft Users
+    Mc Server Soft doesnt have any kind of distinction between types of Api Keys.
+There is just one type.
     :::

 ---